tung/corics-quest/README.md

 *Coric's Quest*, though small in scope, is styled after the kind of RPGs that were common to the video game consoles of the 80s and 90s.
 It's a throw-back to the simple joys of exploring, finding treasure, fighting monsters and watching numbers go up.

-The game is written in Rust, which has a strong, expressive type system; good when features are steadily being added and changed, especially when they're cross-cutting, which comes up often during game development.
+The game is written in Rust, whose strong type system made refactoring code for changes and additions relatively painless.
-Lifetimes categorically eliminate "lurking landmine" issues that tend to crop up in C++ code bases, such as iterator invalidation.
+Its lifetime system prevented the kinds of "lurking landmine" issues that tend to crop up in C++ code bases, like iterator invalidation.
-Async functions have a bad reputation in the Rust community, but they were extremely useful in the making of this game; a far better choice than error-prone manual state machines or typeless, high-overhead scripting language bindings.
+Async functions were easy to set up and made directing high-level logic a breeze compared to hand-rolled state machines or full-blown scripting language bindings.

 I went with Miniquad as my game framework of choice.
 This makes the final file size small, which is good for players.